Benoît Paire: 2022: Loss of form, out of top 150

 Paire started the US Open Series at the Atlanta Open.
 He lost in the first round to sixth seed and eventual finalist, Jenson Brooksby.
 As a result, his ranking fell from No. 94 to out of the top 100 at No. 112.
 At the Citi Open in Washington, D.C., he got his first ATP tour victory since May by defeating Peter Gojowczyk in the first round.
-He was defeated in the second round by ninth seed Holger Rune.
+He was defeated in the second round by ninth seed and world No. 28, Holger Rune.
+Getting past qualifying at the National Bank Open in Montreal, he lost in the first round to Yoshihito Nishioka.
+At the Western & Southern Open in Cincinnati, he retired during his first round of qualifying match against Thanasi Kokkinakis.
+Due to not defending his quarterfinalist points from last year, his ranking fell from 110 to 164.
+At the US Open, he lost in the first round to seventh seed and world No. 9, Cameron Norrie.